TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 10/Deuteronomy 10.14.md

 ---

-Behold, unto Jehovah thy God belongeth heaven and the heaven of heavens, the earth, with all that is therein.
+Behold, to Yahweh your God belongs heaven and the heaven of heavens, the earth, with all that is therein.